Instructions to Authors

 Letters to the Editor

-Brief letters or notes to the Editor regarding published material or information of timely interest are accepted for publication.
-A letter must not exceed 500 words in length They should not have abstracts.
-Letters that do not meet these specifications will be returned unreviewed.
+A letter must not exceed 500 words in length.
+The letters should not have abstracts.
+Letters that do not meet these specifications will be unpublished.
 Letters will be published on a space-available basis.
-The editor might also choose to invite response from the authors of the original paper.
-Additionally, any short paper in the format of a "Letter to the Editor" are also welcome.
+The editor might also choose to invite a response from the authors of the original paper.

 The title page and cover letter are generated automatically during the online submission process.
 There is no need to prepare and upload them separately.
-In additon to the title, a running title of the manuscript (not more than 40 characters including spaces) should be entered.
-In the section for the cover letter, authors should state that there is no conflict of interest associated with the manuscript.
-In the event of a conflict of interest for any of the authors, please provide a disclosure of interest by giving a detailed explanation.
+In addition to the title, a running title of the manuscript (not more than 40 characters including spaces) should be entered.

 Authors must include relevant keywords (2-5) on the line after the end of the abstract.
 Use appropriate subject headings as listed in www.nlm.nih.gov/mesh/MBrowser.html.